rongjiang9037/data_engineer/README.md

 > The U.S. Census Bureau projects that **net international migration to the United States will become the primary driver of the nation’s population growth** between 2027 and 2038.
 > ------U.S. Census Bureau, “International Migration is Projected to Become Primary Driver of U.S. Population Growth for First Time in Nearly Two Centuries,”

-As U.S. Census Bureau's research shows, US immigration will be the major souce of the nation's population growth.
-This trend will change US social, demographic, cultural landscape and will affect local policy such as economy development, social security etc.  \
+As U.S. Census Bureau's research shows, US immigration will be the major source of the nation's population growth.
+This trend will change US social, demographic, cultural landscape and will affect local policy such as economic development, social security etc.  \
 To better understand this topic, we collected I94 data from US National Tourism and Trade Office and city demographics data from [OpenSoft](https://public.opendatasoft.com/explore/dataset/us-cities-demographics/export/), and build a data lake on S3 that can be easily queried by researchers, policy makers and immigrates.\
 The data description and relational diagram can be found [here](README.md#data-source) and [here](README.md#data-schema).\
 Data presented in the project can be used: